welteki/docs.actuated.dev/docs/troubleshooting.md

 The Docker Hub implements stringent rate limits of 100 pulls per 6 hours, and 200 pulls per 6 hours if you log in.
 Pro accounts get an increased limit of 5000 pulls per 6 hours.

-We've created simple instructions on how to set up a registry mirror to cache images on your Actuated Hosts.
+We've created simple instructions on how to set up a registry mirror to cache images on your Actuated Servers.

 * [Example: Set up a registry mirror](/examples/registry-mirror)